 Most of us are readily familiar with the general structure of consumer credit, but if you’re a small business owner, becoming familiar with business credit is important to your overall success.
-Establishing and maintaining good business credit will help you build valuable relationships with vendors, suppliers, manufacturers, and financial institutions that are important to operation.
+Establishing and maintaining business credit will help you build valuable relationships with vendors, suppliers, manufacturers, and financial institutions that are important to operation.

 For business owners, a good business credit score translates into lower interest rates, better trade credit, and access to the financial support necessary to grow and maintain your business.
 (Get a peek at your business credit data with a free Nav account.)
 Still, the question remains: what is a good business credit score?

 Identifying a Good Business Credit Score